-These are all of the resources that CIHR has developed through years of community-based participatory research.
+These are all of the resources that the IWRI Center for Indigenous Health Research(CIHR) has developed through years of community-based participatory research.
 Here you will find Data Sharing and Ownership Agreements, examples of Approval Letters, example Surveys, Sampling Frames, and some of our dissemination methods.
 We hope that these can aid you in work to improve the health and wellness of our indigenous people.

 For Tribal Colleges and Universities